box/box-windows-sdk-v2/docs/metadata.md

 BoxCollectionMarkerBased<BoxMetadataQueryItem> items = await _metadataManager.ExecuteMetadataQueryAsync(from: "enterprise_123456.someTemplate", query: "amount >= :arg", queryParameters: queryParams, ancestorFolderId: "5555", indexName: "amountAsc", orderBy: orderByList, autoPaginate: true);
 ```

 The `MetadataManager.ExecuteMetadataQueryAsync(string from, string ancestorFolderId, IEnumerable<string> fields, string query, Dictionary<string, object> queryParameters, string indexName, List<BoxMetadataQueryOrderBy> orderBy, int limit, string marker, bool autoPaginate)` method queries files and folders based on their metadata and allows for fields to be passed in.
+A returned `BoxItem` must be cast to a `BoxFile` or `BoxFolder` to get its metadata.
 ```c#
 var queryParams = new Dictionary<string, object>();
 queryParams.Add("arg", "Bob Dylan");